Onkar303/Spreadsheet-MindMapGenerator/README.md

 # mindmaps Generator
-This project was taken out from [david drichard] https://github.com/drichard/mindmaps as a base for a research project in Monash university,melbourne.The main aim of the project was to generate a mindmap by parsing data from an excel sheet or google sheet and then giving a visual representation to it.
+This project was taken out from [David Drichard] https://github.com/drichard/mindmaps as a base for a research project in Monash University,Melbourne.The main aim of the project was to generate a mindmap by parsing data from an excel sheet or google sheet and then giving a visual representation to it.

 Certain changes have been made in the code base in order to implement the mindmap generation functionality.